mrmattkennedy/feedforward-neural-net-mnist/python/README.md

 * GPU accuracy mostly peaks above 0.99 accuracy at each size, whereas CPU never manages to do this
 * Gap in CPU vs GPU accuracy closes as batch size increases

 The table below showcases the timing difference and accuracy difference for each batch size specified.
+Each network ran for 50 epochs (this is true for all data provided, not just this table).
 ![Image of table](https://github.com/mrmattkennedy/neural-network-library/blob/master/python/data/figures/table.png)

 The timings were what I was most interested in, so I plotted them using the matplotlib library.